 Avoid writing a general thank you email after interviews; add a personal touch instead.
 Illustrate any observations made during the interview—such as the work culture, how the organization looks to grow, etc.

 It is important to keep the subject line short and to the point.
 It should clearly communicate the purpose of writing the email.
 For example: “Thanks for meeting with me,” “Thank you for your time (name),” or “Thank you for the interview.”

 Subject line: Thanks for meeting with me/Thank you for the interview

 Hello [Interviewer Name],

-I look forward to hearing from you about the next steps in the interview process, and please let me know if there are any additional questions I can answer in the meantime.
+I am excited about this opportunity and look forward to hearing from you about the next steps involved in the interview process.
+Please let me know if I can answer any additional questions in the meantime.

-The “Thank You” email after interview should be brief.
-Short emails are more likely to be read.
-Keep the message short; not more than three to four paragraphs, or one page in length.
+The thank you email after interviews should be brief.
+It shouldn’t exceed more than 250 words.
+Know the points you must mention and restrict each point to one paragraph.
+Keep the message short—not more than three to four paragraphs or one page in length.

-While a “Thank You” note or letter provides a personal touch and might be a good choice depending on the industry, an email is more efficient, fast, and has a better chance of reaching the interviewer.
-It also gives the interviewer a way to get in touch with you.
+While a “Thank You” note or letter provides a personal touch, an email is more efficient, fast, and has a better chance of reaching the interviewer.
+Hence, sending a thank you email after the interview is better.